 The remainder of this paper is organized as follows.
-In Section 2 we formulate our base model.
-Section 3 uses a calibrated version of the model to compute and visualize the microeconomic and macroeconomic effects of stylized shocks in biological and economic longevity and the crude birth rate.
+In Sect.
+2 we formulate our base model.
+Section 3 uses a parameterized version of the model to compute and visualize the microeconomic and macroeconomic effects of stylized shocks in biological and economic longevity and the net birth rate.
 Section 4 investigates the robustness of our conclusions by including capital market imperfections in the form of borrowing constraints and labour market imperfections resulting from the indivisibility of labour.
 Section 5 summarizes and concludes.
+A brief appendix establishes some technical results.